Her smile can light up a room

 My granny is mine forever and ever

 © *demecia Dean

 I am blessed to have had a grandma who was a huge influence on my life.
 She made me feel accepted, wanted, and truly loved.
 Grandma taught me how to sew, play cards, roller skate, and hug.
 She always remembered my birthday even in the midst of the Christmas rush.
-My Grandma showed me what love and partnership looked like and how to keep going even when life got a bit rough.
+My Grandma showed me what love and partnership looked like and how to keep going even when life got rough.
 I loved how she could dress it up for a night out and she could get down and dirty in the garden.
 And she was gorgeous.

 It didn’t matter what she was wearing.
 It didn’t matter if her hair was done or her lipstick was on.
 Her soul and her heart were what made her truly beautiful.
 I don’t know if she saw herself the way I saw her, but I hope that she knew how much she meant to me.

-Family Is A Beautiful Thing
+Gorgeous Grandma: Family Is A Beautiful Thing

 These are lessons that we all need to remember.
-Our worth is not about the job that we have, the goals that we achieve or the beauty of our youth.
+Our worth is not about the job that we have, the goals that we achieve, or the beauty of our youth.
 Jobs change.
 Goals change.
 Looks change.

+Find Your True Beauty.
 Don’t Be Someone You’re Not

-Having a gorgeous grandma.
+My grandma made me feel beautiful and loved.
 I can only hope that I can make as much of a difference in someone’s life by the time I become a grandma like her.

 Beverly’s Hot Tips For Building Resilience By Celebrating Gorgeous Grandma Day: